allatrack/stack-updater/README.md

 # What is it?
-Stack updater check dependency and update your app stack in a simplest way.
+Stack updater check dependencies and updates your app stack in a simplest way.
 This is DevOps tool for lazy programmers.
-Only json and bash file configure you need.
+Only json and bash file configure you needs.
-This application allows you to deploy you projects and not worry about breaking your project due to outdated package on the server.
+This application allows you to deploy you projects and not worry about breaking your project due to outdated package on server.

 # Table of contents
 - [Goals](#goals)